 I’m Helene, creator of the HC Lifestyle Blog, where I write about food, health/fitness, and of course travel, because those are my favourite things!
 I started traveling solo this year because I’m single, and I discovered my love for it.
 Here are my top 5 reasons why traveling alone is awesome.
 I hope you enjoy it!
 And a big thank you to Elizabeth (Digital Travel Guru) for letting me post this on her blog!
+Here is post on 10 tips for first-time solo travellers.

 #5 Taking Pictures

 No, I’m not kidding.
 Anyone who likes taking pictures knows the eternal curse of being the photographer of the group: you want to take pictures – you stay behind.
 This happens to me all the time when I travel with friends.
 I stop to take an awesome picture, I turn around, my friends are gone.
 Then I have to do a semi-sprint to catch up with them.
 Repeat x10.
 And then they have the cheek to ask for my awesome photos after the trip.
 Don’t get me wrong, I do love travelling with my friends.
 But it’s also amazing to be able to take my sweet time with my camera.
+Check out 10 Tips For Solo Travel.

 #4 Choosing Places To Eat